MicrosoftDocs/dynamics365smb-docs-pr.en-gb/business-central/ui-smart-notifications.md

 ---
 title: Work With Smart Notifications and Specify When You See Them
-description: You can receive notifications that inform you about status changes or events, for example, an overdue balance or low stock.
+description: You can receive notifications that inform you about status changes or events, for example, an overdue balance or low inventory.
 author: brentholtorf
 ms.topic: conceptual
 ms.devlang: na